lmapii/practical-zephyr/04_practice/readme.md

 - If you want to know more about driver development, watch the [Tutorial: Mastering Zephyr Driver Development][zephyr-ds-2022-driver-dev] by Gerard Marull Paretas from the Zephyr Development Summit 2022.
 - There's also a blog post on this Interrupt blog about [building drivers on Zephyr][interrupt-drivers-on-zephyr].

-Finally, have a look at the files in the [accompanying GitHub repository][practical-zephyr] and I hope I'll see you again in the next article!
+Finally, have a look at the files in the [accompanying GitHub repository](https://github.com/lmapii/practical-zephyr/tree/main/04_practice) and I hope I'll see you again in the next article!